 - Rescue fees (as required by national park)

 - All meals on the mountain

-- Tents, foam sleeping pads, sleeping bags, cooking equipment, and eating utensils
+- High altitude mountain tents, foam sleeping pads, high altitude sleeping bags, cooking equipment, dining tents, aluminum chairs and tables and eating utensils

 - Tips for guides and porters

 - Accommodation and meals in Moshi

 - $300-400 +/- for tips (this depends on group size and length of trek)

 - Assistant guide – $20 to $30/day (for groups of 2 or more trekkers)